vitalize/swole-dyn-admin/README.md

 ## Contribute?
 Ideas are needed!
 Everyone has probably said "I wish dyn admin would..." at some point, so now you have a place to express that wish.
 Just open an issue.

-We also happily accept poll requests.
+We also happily accept pull requests.
 The nature of the project is that it's hard to verify a feature works on all versions, so be prepared to rework some things to make them more version agnostics..possibly.
 The dyn admin doesn't change much...so maybe it will all be ok.
 We appreciate reports of incompatibilities.

 ## LICENSE
 Copyright 2017 Vitalize LLC